kostadinoff/Navigating-Gene-Therapy-Access--The-case-of-Bulgaria-in-the-context-of-EU-Regulatory-Landscape/README.md

 Feel free to explore the directories and files for more details.

 ## Citation

-If you find this repository helpful, please consider citing our article:
+If you find this repository helpful, please consider citing it as follows:

 ```bibtex
 @misc{Kostadinov_2023_data,